Disabled, ill or injured and looking for work

 - are currently working

-- stops them from doing everyday things by themselves
+It helps people with a medical condition that stops them from doing everyday things by themselves.

-JobAccess offers help and workplace solutions for people with disability looking for work and it also helps their employers.
+JobAccess offers help for people with disability looking for work and their employers.